1. Policy Statement

 Where practicable, we will collect your personal information directly from you.

-However, we may also need to collect information about you from others such as companies employing you, insurance companies, insurance brokers and financial planners, private medical insurers, financial institutions, medical or health service providers (including those practising at High Street Medical Clinic) and other similar organisations that are permitted to share your personal information with us for the purposes of providing our services.
+However, we may also need to collect information about you from others such as companies employing you, insurance companies, insurance brokers and financial planners, private medical insurers, financial institutions, medical or health service providers and other similar organisations that are permitted to share your personal information with us for the purposes of providing our services.

 If we collect information about you from someone else we will, whenever possible, make you aware of this.